loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 Things to watch first:

 - one Promtail pod runs per node per tenant vCluster on the standard path
-- many tenant vClusters on the same host cluster will increase Promtail fanout
+- many tenant vCluster instances on the same host cluster will increase Promtail fanout
 - Loki, Prometheus, and Grafana state are ephemeral in this PoV